lehrblogger/lehrblogger.com-octopress/source/_posts/2008-12-07-itp-spring-course-assignments.md

   - 17673129
 categories:
   - ITP
-excerpt: "More class shopping."
+blurb: "More class shopping."
-show_excerpt: true
+show_blurb: true
 ---
 The Spring courses to which I have been assigned are as follows: